Available Summer Programs

 Actuarial Science Camp:

 Available at Lebanon Valley College.
 This is a one week summer program for rising seniors who would like to learn more about the profession.
 An actuary is a business professional who uses mathematical and financial tools to help identify and manage risk, This is a great career for students who are strong mathematically but who are not necessarily interested in teaching.
-Registration opens January 2020.
+Registration usually opens in January.
 Click here for more. information.